adorsys/datasafe/datasafe-simple-adapter/readme.md

 ```

 ### 1.1.3 alternative
-Another - but not recommended - way to retrieve an instance of the SimpleDatasafeAdapter is the direct instantiation with
+Another - but not recommended - way to retrieve an instance of the SimpleDatasafeService is the direct instantiation with
 ```
 new SimpleDatasafeServiceImp()
 ```